ashishrifcare/rifcare_loading/README.md

 - **Modern Loading Dialog**: Includes a customizable Lottie animation and loading prompt.
 - **Progress Loading Dialog**: Provides a progress bar with current and total file information.
 - Fully customizable: Adjust colors, text, animations, icons, and more.
-- Easy integration into any Flutter app.
+- Easy integration into any Flutter applications.

 ---